 determined based on a number of factors and may change at anytime without prior

-(i.e., what is the fee of THE CONTOURS for an event?)
+(i.e., what is the booking fee to hire THE CONTOURS for an event?)

-(i.e., what is THE CONTOURS charging to perform at an event?)
+(i.e., what is THE CONTOURS booking fee to perform at an event?)

 Factors influencing pricing vary and may include date, location, type of